-My name is Stephen Vallis and I am a serving member of the RCAF; in over 30 years of service I have traveled all over Canada, the United States and numerous overseas locations.
+My name is Stephen Vallis and I am a retired member of the Canadian Forces; in over 30 years of service I have traveled all over Canada, the United States and numerous overseas locations.

 I've been a model builder most of my life concentrating almost exclusively on ships and trains.
-I've written articles for Canadian Railway Modeller magazine and I'm an avid railfan who enjoys photographing trains.
-You can see some of my railfan pictures on Flickr.
+I've written articles for Canadian Railway Modeller magazine.

 I enjoy researching my subjects to ensure accuracy.
 I believe a model is like a three dimensional painting; as an artist I strive to capture the signature elements of the real life item.
 I use a wide variety of materials and techniques to achieve realism.
 Professional quality decals, paints and finishes complete every model.

 My MODEL RAILROAD pieces are typically custom painted models modified and detailed to reproduce authentic paint schemes and specific locomotives and rolling stock unique to the prototype.
 My usual subjects are Canadian railroads.
 Most of my railroad models are built on spec and offered for sale.